tylerhunt/brewery_db/README.md

 ## Configuration

 You must have a valid API key to use the BreweryDB API.
-If you don't yet have one, you may [request one here][api-key].
+If you don’t yet have one, you may [request one here][api-key].

 [api-key]: http://www.brewerydb.com/developers